Community Detection in Multiplex Networks: Experimental evaluation

 \subsection{\rev{Data}}

-\rev{To evaluate the communities discovered by the tested methods, we use} a selection of real datasets widely used in the literature, \rev{representing different application areas and with different characteristics: AUCS (short for Aarhus University Computer Science) \cite{Rossi2015}, a hybrid online/offline network with different types of relationships between employees of a university department; DKPol (short for Dansk Politik) \cite{DBLP:conf/asunam/Hanteer0DM18}, a network with three types of online relations between Danish Members of the Parliament on Twitter, Airports (short for Air Transportation Multiplex) \cite{Cardillo2013}, with flight connections between European airports, and Rattus \cite{DeDomenico2015}, about genetic interactions.
-AUCS and DKPol also come with some possible community structures, referred to as ground truth in the following: respectively, the research groups at the department, and affiliation to political parties.}
+\rev{To evaluate the communities discovered by the tested methods, we use} a selection of real datasets widely used in the literature, \rev{representing different application areas and with different characteristics: AUCS (short for Aarhus University Computer Science) \cite{Rossi2015}, a hybrid online/offline network with five types of relationships between employees of a university department; DKPol (short for Dansk Politik) \cite{DBLP:conf/asunam/Hanteer0DM18}, a network with three types of online relations between Danish Members of the Parliament on Twitter, Airports (short for Air Transportation Multiplex) \cite{Cardillo2013}, with flight connections between European airports, and Rattus \cite{DeDomenico2015}, about genetic interactions.
+AUCS and DKPol also come with some possible community structures, referred to as ground truth in the following: respectively, the research groups at the department, and affiliation to political parties.} \rev{The ground truth for AUCS (research groups) and \rev{DKPol} (parties) is approximately pillar partitioning, as indicated in Table~\ref{table:gt_stats}.}

-\rev{As ground truth in the real datasets has a quite simple structure, mostly containing pillar non-overlapping communities, we also generated synthetic datasets forcing specific types of community structures, illustrated in Figure~\ref{fig:CCSS}.
-The code used to generate these networks is available at the following address: https://bitbucket.org/uuinfolab/20csur.}